 - Enable deployments: Only environments with this option enabled admit working as the target of a deployment.
 The deployment will fail otherwise.

-- Save VCS backup when the deployment finishes: If selected, a backup of the deployment will be saved in the Version Control System you have configured.
-The backup will be performed both for successful and unsuccessful deployments.
+- Save backup in VCS when the deployment finishes: If selected, a backup of the deployment will be saved in the Version Control System you have configured.
+The backup will be performed both for successful and unsuccessful deployments, using the metadata of the first enabled server in the first enabled cluster.

 - Deployment type: There are two types of deployments according to whether